 A good place to start would be Binance, as they have hundreds of trading pairs available and they also have one of the largest trading volumes in the market.
 To find out more information on setting up an account at Binance, see my guide here!

-Once you have opened an account with an exchange, it is then time to deposit some funds.
-Most cryptocurrency exchanges do not allow you to deposit using a debit/credit card or bank account, however some do.
+Once you have opened an account with an exchange, it is time to deposit some funds.
+Most cryptocurrency exchanges do not allow you to deposit using a debit/credit card or bank account, however, some do.

 You also need to consider how much you are planning to deposit.
 Never forget that the cryptocurrency markets are really volatile, so there is always a chance you could lose your entire investment.
 Start off with smaller amounts first.

 Once you are set up and you have deposited some funds, take some time to understand the different features on the trading screen.
 Every exchange will have a chart, so it is a good idea to learn how to analyze pricing movements.

 There is a really good beginner’s guide at CryptoPotatoe, who shows you how to read charts and then how to analyze pricing trends.
 You can visit their free guide here.

 As you will see in the above screenshot, the trader is looking at the pricing movement of USD/BTC.
 The green bars mean that the price has gone up, while the red bars mean that the price has gone down.

 Learning how these tools work is really important as it will allow you to identify when there is a good chance that a coin is going to rise or fall.
 However, once again, there is no guarantee that your prediction will be right, so always make sure you are ready to exit a trade if things go badly!

 That’s the end of my “Day Trading Cryptocurrency” guide!
 I know I have given you lots and lots of information, but I think it is really important for you to understand all of the risks involved.